pixiedust/pixiedust/docs/_sources/packagemanager.txt

        import pixiedust
        pixiedust.installPackage("graphframes:graphframes:0.1.0-spark1.6")

    To fetch the latest release, specify 0 as the version.
-The Pixiedust packageManager fetches the latest release in the following example.
+The PixieDust packageManager fetches the latest release in the following example.

    ::